evalunamain/Handrails/README.md

 Clone of Active Record, written in Ruby.

-Using metaprogramming to re-create Active Record's hard work of setting up assocations, querying the database and mass assignment.
+Using metaprogramming to re-create Active Record's hard work of setting up associations, querying the database and mass assignment.
 Code written with the focus on minimizing the risk of SQL injections by escaping properly.